I’m a Music Educator, Husband, and Father.

 Teaching – a joy and a delight.

-I count it a joy to teach, for it allows me to indulge my passion for learning.
+I love learning.
+Teaching means I get to keep learning anew, as I meet the challenges and opportunities of working with learners of all ages, abilities, and backgrounds.
 Each day I re-experience the truth that “To teach is to learn twice.”
 My passion for learning is driven by curiosity.
 In the words of Einstein, “I am passionately curious.”

 As a music educator I have been shaped by the Dalcroze philosophy and Kodaly approach, though I am open to others such as the Orff method.
 I incorporate aspects of all three into my planning.
 I believe a musician is first of all developed in the heart and mind of a person, not merely through operation of an instrument – as important and technically challenging this may be.